woloszyna/MochaPractice/README.md

 ## <b>15/11/2020:</b>

-1. Page object model recap
+1. Page object model recap (Do NEVER USE CanquerJS on YT, full of crap!!!!);
-2.
+1. Page object model recap using better resource (QAShahin);